rosshudgins/rosshudginsdotdev/src/content/posts/Working-on-a-Great-Software-Team-is-the-Best.md

 summary: 'My team at work is my favorite, it''s so valuable'
 ---

-especially remote, a great team
+Software engineering is such a collaborative work space, a good team can really make or break a job experience.